shoganhennessy/shoganhennessy.github.io/_posts/2021-12-29-overdoses-in-scotland-and-the-united-states.md

 </p>

 The UK has a well-documented North-South divide, where UK prosperity is concentrated in Southern England -- the area that historically the aristocracy and wealth of the UK have been centred.
-The North of England, Wales, and Scotland saw dramatic rises in living standards with the industrialisation of the the 1800s to mid-1900s.
+The North of England, Wales, and Scotland saw dramatic rises in living standards with the industrialisation of the 1800s to mid-1900s.
 Yet, since the deindustrialisation following the 1950s, the North has seen a relative (to the South) fall in living standards.
 The relative position of Scotland, and North England, to the South is observed across cultural and media depictions of the areas, with the most memorable from a speech in the topical film Trainspotting.
 It is, after all, no coincidence that the NYT article refers to Scotland's generational equivalent of the US "Generation X" as the "The Trainspotting Generation."[^3]